Vishwanath-Ramesh/vedas-io/README.md

 ## Summary

-This is a fullstack boierplate setup project for MERN stack application
+This is a fullstack boilerplate setup project for MERN stack application

 For [React frontend application boilerplate](https://github.com/Vishwanath-Ramesh/react-boilerplate)